MArpogaus/ai-cli/ReadMe.md

 ## Setup

-Use `sudo make install` to install ai-cli system-wide.
+Download the latest release and install with `dpkg -i ai-cli.deb` or clone the repository and execute `sudo make install` to install ai-cli system-wide.
 Each user has to execute `ai-cli init` before their first usage.
 To reach services online, the reverse proxy needs to be started with `ai-cli start-proxy` once, globally.

 ### Step-By-Step Instructions